Wichita East High School: Academics

 Wichita High School East is regionally recognized for both academic and athletic success.
 The school offers both the Wichita Public Schools diploma and the International Baccalaureate Diploma, a magnet diploma that students earn through the International Baccalaureate program.
 The school also offers many Advanced Placement, Honors, and college preparatory classes.
 The school also offers the AVID (Advancement Via Individual Determination) program for selective students.
 East consistently leads Wichita-area schools in academic awards.
-Both the high school's newspaper, The Messenger, and yearbook, "Echoes," have been recognized in national competitions, and the former is a member of the High School National Ad Network.
+Both the high school's newspaper, The Messenger, and yearbook, "Echoes", have been recognized in national competitions, and the former is a member of the High School National Ad Network.

 East has a large and successful debate and forensics squad and consistently qualifies students for the national tournament.
+The debate team has won two state championships, in 2011 and 2023.
 In June 2007, East hosted the debate portion of NFL Nationals.
 East also has a very successful Scholar's Bowl team winning 4 state championships in 1998, 2004, 2007, and most recently 2011.